testillano/h2agent/README.md

 3. Refer to `h2agent` values through the corresponding dependency alias, for example `.Values.h2server.image` to access process repository and tag.

-### Agent configuration
+### Agent configuration files

-At the moment, the server request schema is the only configuration file used by the `h2agent` process and could be added by mean a `config map`.
-The rest of parameters are passed through [command line](#command-line).
+Some [command line](#command-line) arguments used by the `h2agent` process are files, so they could be added by mean a `config map` (key & certificate for secured connections and matching/provision configuration files).

 ## Troubleshooting